 • New Jersey Press Association

 Reinhardt was one of several authors of a nationwide study of water PPPs for the National Research Council, part of the the National Academy of Sciences.
-He also was a member of a steering committee for a national conference on innovative finance sponsored by the Transportation Research Board of the National Academy of Sciences.
+He was a member of a steering committee for a national conference on innovative finance sponsored by the Transportation Research Board of the National Academy of Sciences.
 He authored “The Role of Private Investment in Meeting Transportation Infrastructure Needs” in 2011 which provided a foundation for discussion of PPPs among policy makers.

 Columnist Robert Poole is Director of Transportation Policy and the Searle Freedom Trust Transportation Fellow at the Reason Foundation.
 He has advised the U.S. DOT and half a dozen state DOTs on transportation policy.
 Over the past 20 years, he has helped introduce a number of policy ideas into U.S. transportation, including long-term toll concessions, HOT lanes, and truck-only toll lanes.
 A Reason policy paper Bob wrote in 1988 directly inspired the first state PPP law, enacted in California in 1989.
 That law led directly to the 91 Express Lanes—the first all-electronic toll road and the first U.S. long-term toll concession project.